What's a Wet Basement and How Do You Deal With It?

 Signs of a Damp or Wet Basement

 Know what to look for if you decide to inspect the basement yourself.
 Keep an eye out for water stains along the walls or floor.
-This could be caused by something simple, such as an overflowing laundry tub, or it could be a result of wetness seeping in through basement windows, the walls, or the floor.
+This could be caused by something as simple as an overflowing laundry tub, or it could be a result of wetness seeping in through basement windows, the walls, or the floor.